DOB: 05/01/2000

 Haley Harrison | Public Information Officer | Office of State Attorney R.J.
 Larizza, Florida’s Seventh Judicial Circuit | SAOPIO@SAO7.org

-During a hearing this morning, Young Guns defendant Haresh Barlow was sentenced to life in prison.
-He pleaded no contest in
+During a hearing this morning, Young Guns Defendant Zachariah Sanders was sentenced to 50 years in prison.
+He entered a no-c